-Sampling a Sound and Playing It on the Keyboard
+Sampling a Sound and Playing It on the Keyboard (Sampling)

-You can use the Digital Keyboard to sample a sound from a microphone, and then play the sound with keyboard keys.
+You can use the Digital Keyboard to sample a sound from a microphone, and then play the sound with the keyboard keys or voice pads.
 For example, you could sample the bark of your dog and then use the sound in a melody.
 The sampling feature is a great way to create new sounds that are highly creative.